-A stylebook is a "living" document that if used properly will continue to undergo scrutiny and changes in the years to come.
+A stylebook is a "living" document that if used properly will continue to undergo scrutiny and changes over time.
 Please direct any questions, comments, or suggestions to:

-David L. Strand Executive Director Board for Communication Services (314) 996-1200 david.strand@lcms.org abbreviation - For first reference, write out all words in the term and then list the abbreviation in parentheses: International Lutheran Laymen's League (Int'l LLL), Lutheran Church Extension Fund (LCEF).
+David L. Strand Executive Director Board for Communication Services 314-996-1200 david.strand@lcms.org abbreviation - For first reference, write out all words in the term and then list the abbreviation in parentheses: International Lutheran Laymen's League (Int'l LLL), Lutheran Church Extension Fund (LCEF).
 On second reference, use: Int'l LLL, LCEF.
 In cases where the communication is lengthy or a variety of abbreviations are used, it may be appropriate to repeat the name as needed.